SMS Meaning in Business Messaging (And How It Works)

 Once your message is ready, Textellent allows you to send it immediately or schedule it for later if you want messages to reach a customer at a specific time or align with a customer’s stage in their journey.

-Textellent’s SMS scheduling tools also integrate with external calendars, or you can use the built-in calendar system.
+Textellent’s appointment scheduling tools also integrate with external calendars, or you can use the built-in calendar system.

 It allows you to manage appointment reminders, pre-visit instructions, follow-ups, and post-visit messages, ideal if you run a business that relies on bookings or appointments.